A new universal ratio in Random Matrix Theory and chaotic to integrable transition in Type-I and Type-II hybrid Sachdev-Ye-Kitaev models: Introduction

-We first introduce a new universal ratio which is the ratio of next nearest neighbor (NNN) energy spacing to characterize the Random matrix classes and also establish its relations with the well known ratio of the nearest neighbor (NN) energy spacing.
-When a doubly degenerate level is split by a small perturbation, the NN ratio is nearly zero and also rapidly changing, the new NNN ratio can be used to very effectively characterize the correct RM behaviours.
-We make exact symmetry analysis to classify the possible symmetry class in the 10-fold way, then perform exact diagonization on all these hybrid models.
-We evaluate the NN ratio and also NNN ratio when a doubly degenerate level is split by a small perturbation.
-In the Type I hybrid SYK, as $ K/J $ changes, there is always a chaotic to non-chaotic transition (CNCT) from GUE to Poisson in all the hybrid fermionic models, but not the hybrid bosonic model.
-Starting from the $ q=4 $ SYK, for the GOE case, there is a GOE to GUE crossover first, then a CNCT from the GUE to the Poisson; for the GUE case, then a direct CNCT from the GUE to the Poisson; for the GSE case, any small $ K $ destroys the double generally of the GSE, then rises to GUE, then a CNCT from the GUE to the Poisson.
-Then in this case, the NNN can be most effectively applied to describe the stability regime of GSE and may also be used to describe the whole crossover until to the KAM side.
-In the Type II hybrid SYK, the Symmetry analysis alone may not be able to distinguish between the $ q=4 $ SYK and $ ( q=2 )^2 $ SYK.
-There are always CNCT from the corresponding WD distribution dictated by the symmetry of the $ q=4 $ SYK to the Poissonan dictated by the square of $ q=2 $ SYK.
-When there is a double degeneracy at the $ ( q=2 )^2 $ side, the NNN can be most effectively applied to describe the KAM side and may also be used to describe the whole crossover until to the quantum chaos side.
-We compare quantitatively the stability of quantum chaos and KAM theorem near the integrability in all these hybrid SYK models.
-Poissble intrinsic connections between the onset of quantum chaos characterized by the RMT and the onset of quantum phase transitions characterized by Renormalization group (RG) are discussed.
+We first introduce a new universal ratio which is the ratio of next nearest neighbor (NNN) energy spacing to characterize the RMT classes and also establish its relations with the well-known ratio of the nearest neighbor (NN) energy spacing \cite{ratiosta}.
+When a doubly degenerate level is split by a small perturbation, the NN ratio is nearly zero and also rapidly changing, the new NNN ratio can be used to effectively characterize the ``hidden'' RMT behaviours, especially the CIT.
+We make exact symmetry analysis to classify the possible symmetry class in the 10-fold way\cite{10-fold1,10-fold3,10-fold4}, and then perform exact diagonalization (ED) on all these hybrid models.
+In the Majorana fermion case, we pay special efforts to classify the odd $ N $ case.
+Both the NN ratio and the NNN ratio are evaluated when a doubly degenerate level is split by a small perturbation.
+In the type-I hybrid SYK, as $ K/J $ increases, there is always a chaotic to integrable transition (CIT) from GUE to Poisson in all the hybrid Majorana or complex fermionic models, but not the hybrid bosonic model.
+Starting from the type-I hybrid $ q=4 $ Majorana or complex fermion SYK side, for the GOE case, there is a GOE to GUE crossover first, then a CIT from the GUE to the Poisson; for the GUE case, there is a direct CIT from the GUE to the Poisson; for the GSE case, any small $K$ destroys the double degeneracy of the GSE, the NN ratio rises to GUE, then a CIT from the GUE to the Poisson.
+In this case, the NNN ratio can be most effectively applied to describe the stability regime of GSE near the chaotic side and may also be used to describe the whole crossover until to the integrable side.

+In the type-II hybrid SYK, the symmetry analysis alone may not be able to distinguish between the chaotic $ q=4 $ SYK and integrable $(q=2)^2$ SYK.
+As $ K/J $ increases, there are always CIT from the corresponding WD distribution dictated by the symmetry of the $ q=4 $ SYK to the Poisson controlled by the $ (q=2)^2 $ SYK.
+When there is a double degeneracy at the $ ( q=2 )^2 $ side, the NNN can be most effectively applied to describe the CIT and may also be used to describe the whole crossover until to the quantum chaotic side.